stepuntik/shop-clothing/README.md

 # Shop Clothing

 The Shop Clothing project is an e-commerce web application that offers a wide range of stylish clothing and accessories for online shoppers.
-This repository contains the complete source code for the Shop Clothing app, serving as a foundation for building your own e-commerce platform.

 ## Features